Cayosoft Guardian account permissions for AD domains and Entra tenants

 |---|---|

-| Directory Readers | Allows read-only access to directory objects (users, groups, devices).
-Required for auditing and reporting. |
+| Directory Reader | Read-only access to directory objects, including users, groups, and devices.
+Required for basic auditing and reporting. |

-| User Administrator | Allows creation, update, and deletion of users (without granting full admin privileges).
+| User Administrator | Creation, update, and deletion of users, without granting full admin privileges.
 Required for restoring user objects. |

-| Groups Administrator | Allows management of group objects and memberships.
+| Groups Administrator | Management of group objects and memberships.
 Required for restoring groups. |

 Grant permissions for the Cayosoft Guardian AD connection account to restore deletions in AD with AD Recycle Bin enabled

-NOTE: Consider the following:
+Consider the following:

 -

-Take ownership of the Deleted Objects container.
+Take ownership of the Deleted Objects container:

 Copydsacls "CN=Deleted Objects,DC=domain,DC=com" /takeownership -

 Grant delegated user/group permissions List, Read, Write to view and restore deleted objects.
-Replace the domain\account with the Cayosoft Guardian AD connection account name.
+Replace

 Right-click the domain root and select Properties.